Raghul-18/complyance-integration/README.md

 ## Approximate time spent

-*[Fill in.]*
+Approximately 8 hours.

 ## Candidate declaration

-- [ ] I used only synthetic data.
+- [x] I used only synthetic data.
-- [ ] I did not include credentials or confidential third-party information.
+- [x] I did not include credentials or confidential third-party information.
-- [ ] I have listed material external resources, reused code, and tools (see "External resources and tools" above).
+- [x] I have listed material external resources, reused code, and tools (see "External resources and tools" above).
-- [ ] I have disclosed any use of generative AI in accordance with the assignment email (see "AI-use disclosure" above).
+- [x] I have disclosed any use of generative AI in accordance with the assignment email (see "AI-use disclosure" above).
-- [ ] I can explain the submitted design and code during a follow-up discussion.
+- [x] I can explain the submitted design and code during a follow-up discussion.